-Now that there’s 3-inches of snow on the ground and everyone is thinking about Christmas, I thought I would share my living room Thanksgiving/Fall décor. 🙂
+Now that there’s 3-inches of snow on the ground and everyone is thinking about Christmas, I thought I would share my farmhouse living room decor for Thanksgiving/Fall décor. 🙂

 In truth, I’ve had this room decorated the longest.
 It was the first space that I decorated way back after Labor Day.
 So why did I wait so long to share it?
 Well, fall is always crazy busy for me and this year was no exception.

 My brother got married in September, work was crazy (which is good), I went to New York for business for a week, it was our anniversary and we were in Colorado and I’m been working really hard to build up the recipe library over here so all of you would feel like there’s something valuable there.
 Then there’s the chickens, Bailey (Um, did I mention our new dog?) and motherhood in general.
 Oh yeah, and the house and the barn…

 So, that’s really it.
 Life just got in the way.
 I’m hoping with the lull coming in January that I can finally start getting whole rooms together in the house and getting organized over here.
 I can’t wait to show you our bedroom, bathroom, closet, my office and even the kitchen, which I realize I’ve not fully shared.

 But back to the fall farmhouse living room decor…

 We call this room the adult room.
 The kids aren’t allowed to bring their toys into the room.
 I need one space in the house that they haven’t taken over.
 They seem to respect that, which is really nice.
 It’s a room where I can take a deep breath, have a cup of coffee and stare out the window to think.
 There isn’t a TV or a radio.
 It’s a room for thoughts and conversations.

 The traveling buffet

 The living room one of the oldest rooms in the house and is part of the original 1900 structure.
 It’s oddly shaped and has really presented some challenges for me in decorating it.
 But I’m happy with how it looks so far.